During our trip along Colombia’s northern coast, we traveled -through the “desert”- to the village of Cabo de la Vela.

 Special meeting

-That we had drunk a little too deeply and had not danced all the alcohol out of our glasses became apparent the following day when we woke up with a slight headache.
-As we slowly woke up, a little boy of around 8 years old with a mental disability came scurrying over to us.
-He sits down a few chairs away from us, but slowly seeks rapprochement by occasionally moving up a chair.
-He starts pointing to my camera that was on the table.
-I beckon him to come look.
+That we had a bit much too drink and didn’t drink all the alcohol out of our bodies, became apparent the following day when we woke up with a slight headache.
+As we slowly woke up, a little boy of around 8 years old with a mental disability approached us carefully.
+He sits down a few chairs away from us, but slowly seeks contact by occasionally moving up a chair.
+He starts pointing to my camera that was on the table and i ask him to come closer.

-A beaming smile from ear to ear appears on his face.
+A beautiful smile from ear to ear appears on his face.
 I took pictures of him which I then showed him, he started blushing and giggling.
 I give my camera to him and show him how to take pictures of us.
-He didn’t know where to look for it with joy.
-For an hour we took pictures with and of each other, showed them to each other and communicated with gestures and smiles.
+He jumped for joy and for an hour we took pictures of each other, showing them to each other, while communicating with gestures and smiles.

-These are the encounters that make travel so insanely special!
+These are the encounters that make travel so incredibly special!
 How a simple village turned into a trip with special memories for us……

 Travel date December 2017